rtbo/dopamine/client/SPEC.md

 _Requirements_:

-- The `build` function of the recipe must effectively compile the package using the build system provided by the package source code.
+- The `build` function of the Lua recipe must effectively compile the package using the build system provided by the package source code.
 - The `build` function accepts arguments:
   1. `dirs`: a table containing paths:
      - `dirs.src` to the source directory
-     - `dirs.install` is where to install the compilation if installing
+     - `dirs.install` is where to install
+  2. `config`: the compilation config table:
-  2. `profile`: the compilation profile
+     - `config.profile`: the compilation profile
+     - `config.options`: the compilation options
+     - `config.hash`: A unique hash for the configuration
+     - `config.short_hash`: An abbreviation of the unique hash
   3. `depinfos`: a table containing one entry per dependency, each containing where it is installed.
 - The `build` function may use the install functionality of the build system.
 If it does, it must install to the `dirs.install` directory.